• Uncommon compassion

 • Each intern will hold a leadership position.
 Examples include Community Event Chair, Legislative Coordinator, Media Coordinator, Professional Group Liaison, Alumni Relations Chair and/or Preceptor Appreciation.

 VII.
-Nutrition and Dietetics Association memberships and activities
+Nutrition and Dietetics Association Memberships and Activities

 • Interns attend and assist with meetings and activities of the state and local nutrition and dietetics associations (VAND and GRAND)